Connections, metrics and Higgs fields on complex fiber bundles: Preliminaries

 \begin{proof} We verify the transformation law for $\nabla_1^{1,0}$.
 We have ${\Gamma_1}_i^\alpha=\Gamma_i^\alpha$ and ${\Gamma_1}_i^{\bar \beta}=\overline{\Gamma_{\bar i}^\beta}$.
 Then by \eqref{TransLaw10_eq} and \eqref{TransLaw01_eq},

 The connection $\nabla_1^{1,0}$ is globally well-defined. \end{proof}

 Suppose that the $\dbar$-operator $\dbar$ is integrable.
 Then $f:X\to S$ is a holomorphic fibration.
-We can choose local adapted holomorphic coordinates such that the transition functions $z'(s,z)$ are holomorphic in $s$.
-In this case, a connection $\nabla^{1,0}$ (resp. $\nabla^{0,1}$) is pure with respect to $\dbar$ iff $\Gamma_i^{\bar{\beta}}=0$ (resp. $\Gamma_{\bar{j}}^\gamma=0$) in these adapted holomorphic coordinates, which are well-defined by \eqref{TransLaw10_eq} and \eqref{TransLaw01_eq}.
+We can choose adapted local holomorphic coordinates such that the transition functions $z'(s,z)$ are holomorphic in $s$.
+In this case, a connection $\nabla^{1,0}$ (resp. $\nabla^{0,1}$) is pure with respect to $\dbar$ if and only if $\Gamma_i^{\bar{\beta}}=0$ (resp. $\Gamma_{\bar{j}}^\gamma=0$) in these adapted holomorphic coordinates, which are well-defined by \eqref{TransLaw10_eq} and \eqref{TransLaw01_eq}.